We are Here to Help

 By sharing these resources, we bring HOPE through education about what Dementia is and what it isn't and help people who live with Dementia continue to lead meaningful lives and support their care partners.

 This may surprise you, but it summarizes the impact Dementia may have on our families: We believe that more than 9 million Americans live with some form of Dementia today.
 Moreover, although the scientific community is attempting to shed additional light on the numbers, Alzheimer's-type Dementia alone is currently considered to represent about half of the cases.* Even more shocking, when all forms of Dementia are combined, they are globally estimated, as of 2019, to be the 2nd leading cause of death, behind heart disease in high-income countries.**

 Some would say that the number of deaths attributable to Dementia may be significantly under-reported: Due to the stigma associated with various diseases, lack of education, or other coexisting health issues that can often occur at the end of your life.
 No matter what the numbers are, Dementia is costly in every way possible, both financially and emotionally.
 Our goal is to provide HOPE and help individuals, caregivers, corporations, and communities wishing to learn more about Dementia via our resources and programs, targeting one's quality of life.

 Billions are spent each year on rising healthcare costs relating to Dementia.
 In addition to the financial burdens, family and care partners looking after loved ones and friends are often emotionally frustrated and physically stretched to the maximum.

-While you can get great satisfaction and increased inner strength and sense of well-being in caring for someone living with Dementia, it is still not easy.
+While you can get great satisfaction, increased inner strength, and a sense of well-being in caring for someone living with Dementia, it is still not easy.
 Even professional caregivers paid to give a helping hand and assist those living with Dementia experience occasional burnout.